Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Generally speaking, Thailand is a relatively safe and friendly country, although it is not certainly the safest country on Earth.

-A dreaded enemy for the cycle tourer in Thailand are stray dogs, although we personally didn’t have any bad experience, some people report being bitten often, and you don’t want that, there’s rabies in Thailand.
+A dreaded enemy for the cycle tourer in Thailand are stray dogs, although we personally didn’t have any bad experiences, some people report being bitten often, and you don’t want that, there’s rabies in Thailand.

 If you meet stray dogs, stop and try to reason with them, riding away won’t do you any good.
 Some people carry pepper spray but we are absolutely against that… bring some dog food rather.